An unfamiliar face appears from below the counter.

 Carl was in Tennessee.
 Same summer job as Presley.
 Delivery, driving, haulage, packing.
 Something like this.
 Shoeshine, says Wayne.
 I’m inclined to agree with this sentiment.
 But Terry comes back, straight off the cuff, and looking Wayne and me straight in the eye, he says, trucking.
 The Crown Electric Trucking Company.
 Now, I don’t know where he could have got this kind of thing.
 Crown Electric Trucking Company.
 Wayne sniggers, says, yeah, sure.
 Fucking trucking company, my ass.

 But there’s something about it.
 About the detail.
 Where’d you get such a detail.
 It just hung true for me.
 It sang.

 I guess the only way to get any nearer the truth is to ask the man himself.
 But Carl don’t talk too much and he likes to keep a distance.
 And screw it, what if it wasn’t true.
 What if Carl just laughs and says, shoeshine.
 Sometimes it’s better just living in the dream.

 Carl appears from out back.
 Shoulder length blond.
 Always over washed or something.
 Smiling like it’s summertime.
 Which it ain’t.
 Plate man’s waistcoat.
-Tight Levi’s like they used to wear.
-Hemmed.
-Boots of some kinda leather.
+Levi’s, hemmed, like they used to wear.
+Cowboy boots, some kinda leather.
 Carl’s wrists jangle as he holds up the cable in the cardboard sleeve.